nativ3ai/H1DR4-cli/README.md

 ```

 Scheduled tasks run even if the CLI is closed.
 A background daemon watches
 `~/.h1dr4/schedules.json` and launches the command at the specified time.
-If the
-chat interface is open, output is printed directly in the terminal.
-Otherwise,
-the daemon attempts to open a new terminal window to execute the command.
+Use `--notify` to always pop up a terminal with the command output, or
+`--criteria` to alert only when the output contains a specific string.
+Commands may include programmatic prompts via `h1dr4 -p "<prompt>"` to run
+the CLI headlessly.

 ### Alert Monitoring